stackrox/collector/kernel-modules/README.md

 moved from the `supported-kernels/centos.txt` list to `supported-kernels/centos-uncrawled.txt` instead of deleted.
 This is because the ELRepo mirrors (even archive mirrors) only keep 25 recent versions, but customers run older ones than that.
+(Running `make crawl` will automatically do this, but verify before merging that it did the right thing.)

 Submit a pull request with the modifications and commit it.